Light-induced percolative topological phase transition in type-II Weyl semimetal WTe2

-As for the driving mechanism of the phase transition, although excitation of the shear phonon mode (0.23 THz) has been shown to be intimately related to the topological phase transition in \textit{T$_d$}-WTe$_2$ \cite{hein2020mode18,sie2019ultrafast19}, the absence of coherent oscillatory modulation to free-carrier dynamics reported herein indicates that the 0.25 THz phonon is irrelevant and the quasi-DC shear displacement has stronger influence on low-energy electrodynamics near the Fermi level.
-Fig. \ref{fig3}(d) and (e) show the dynamics of the essential parameters about the free carriers that one could extract from Drude model, namely the plasma frequency $\omega_p$ ($\omega_p=\sqrt{\frac{\gamma\sigma_0}{\epsilon_0}}$) and the carrier scattering rate $\gamma$.
-The plasma frequency and scattering rate both surge after completing the electron-electron thermalization (\textit{t$_p$} $=$ 1 ps) and subsequently relax toward values same as in equilibrium state during the carrier cooling process (1 ps $<$ \textit{t$_p$} $<$ 3 ps), comparable to timescale reported by tr-ARPES that probes electronic states at deeper energy levels \cite{caputo2018dynamics41}.
-After the rapid cooling dynamics, an excessive number of electrons and holes accumulate at the band edge but are prohibited from immediate recombination owing to finite momentum mismatch between the electron and hole pockets in the reciprocal space \cite{perroni2005effects37}.
-The electron and hole pockets of modified occupancy presumably can remain up to nanoseconds \cite{wang2018room42}.
+As for the driving mechanism of the phase transition, we find the shear phonon mode (0.24 THz) reported by other structure-sensitive techniques \cite{hein2020mode18,sie2019ultrafast19} irrelevant, owing to the absence of coherent oscillation at finite frequency resolvable by our electronic sensitive THz spectroscopy, making the quasi-DC shear displacement a more favorable candidate.
+To be specific, after the rapid cooling dynamics, an excessive number of electrons and holes accumulate at the band edge but can remain up to nanoseconds due to their mismatched momenta, prohibiting immediate recombination \cite{dai2015ultrafast45, wang2018room42}.
 As such, a favorable condition in stabilizing a particular lattice structure can be created in WTe$_2$, where occupancy near the Fermi level is decisive to configuration of the bonding orbitals in tungsten (W) and tellurium (Te) atoms.
-The updated interlayer interaction in the nonequilibrium state is now at play and can lead to symmetry-altering shear displacement to reach a new state of minimal energy (\textit{1T'}) \cite{kim2017origins14}.
-The linearity in the fluence dependence of the $\Delta$E/E offset, therefore, indicates monotonic scaling of spectral weight loss with the excitation fluence, suggesting the appearance of a series of intermediate metastable phases subjected to the magnitude of the shear displacement along the \textit{T$_d$} - \textit{1T'} transition path way.
+The updated interlayer interaction in the nonequilibrium state is now at play and can lead to symmetry-altering shear displacement to reach a new state of minimal energy (1\textit{T'}) \cite{kim2017origins14}.
+The linearity in the fluence dependence of the $\Delta$E/E offset, therefore, may indicate the magnitude of loss in DOS and even suggest a series of intermediate metastable phases accessible by controlling the key parameter, shear displacement magnitude along the \textit{T$_d$} - 1\textit{T'} transition path way.